MartinJeanne/expense-tracker-api/README.md

 http://localhost:3000/api/auth/login
 ```
 \
-For futur requests, save the "token" in the response and pass it in a header called "Authorization", with value: `Bearer <token_value_here>`\
+For futur requests, save the "token" in the response.\
+You'll have to pass it in a header called "Authorization" with value: `Bearer <token_value_here>`\
 Now you can start tracking your expenses!\
 Example of the GET endpoint:
 ```bash